LabGenMO/TAGMA/README.md

 		[description if the file]
 		[strain identifier] [fraction of detected geenetic markers] [list, containing coverage of each genetic marker] [value if privilege]
 ```

+TAGMA requires to run a computer with amd64 compatible processor and minimum 4 GB RAM.
+Software have tested only on Linux-based operating systems.